-Three Bridges and Brighton/Lewes 9-day closures – Saturday 19 to Sunday 27 February 2022
+Three Bridges to Brighton and Lewes 9-day line closure – Saturday 19 to Sunday 27 February 2022

 What work is being delivered?

-- Replacing over 7,000 tonnes of ballast – the stones beneath the track that give support
+- Replacing more than 8,000 tonnes of ballast – the stones beneath the track that give support

 - Renewing eight sets of points – these are the mechanical systems that move the switches and crossings that guide trains from one track to another.